Maltz Performing Arts Center: 1924 temple building

 Sited on a triangular block, excavation for the new structure began on December 4, 1922; and on May 13, 1923, the cornerstone was laid.
 The Temple was designed by architect Charles R. Greco in a mix of Byzantine Revival and Romanesque Revival styles.
-Built from Indiana limestone and marble, the hexagonal sanctuary is topped by a yellow-tiled 90 ft dome, with two smaller domes flanking the entrance.
-Completed in 1924 as a costs of $1.5 million, The Temple was dedicated over the High Holy Days on September 19-21.
+Built from Indiana limestone and marble, the heptagonal sanctuary is topped by a yellow-tiled 90 ft dome, with two smaller domes flanking the entrance.
+Completed in 1924 as a costs of $1.5 million, The Temple was dedicated over the High Holy Days on September 19–21.
 The sanctuary contains three notable stained glass windows by Arthur Szyk that depict Gideon, Samson and Judah Maccabee.
 A large W. W. Kimball pipe organ was built for the opening, with specifications designed by temple organist Carleton H. Bullis.

 The Temple served as the home synagogue for the Tifereth-Israel congregation until 1963.

 The congregation was served by rabbis Abba Hillel Silver, from 1917 until his death in 1963, and by his son, Daniel Jeremy Silver, from 1963 until his death in 1989.
 In 1990, the congregation rededicated the sanctuary as the Silver Sanctuary, in their honor.

 The Temple was added to the National Register of Historic Places on August 30, 1974.